launchdarkly-labs/ld-python-s3-export/README.md

-# Reference Application for LaunchDarkly to Databricks Integration via S3
+# LaunchDarkly Experiment Data Export to S3

-This project demonstrates how to send LaunchDarkly experiment evaluation data to AWS S3 using Kinesis Firehose, from where Databricks can load the data using Auto Loader.
+This project demonstrates how to export LaunchDarkly experiment evaluation data to AWS S3 using Kinesis Firehose.
+The data can then be consumed by analytics platforms like Databricks.

 ## Overview

-The integration captures experiment evaluation events from LaunchDarkly's Python SDK using hooks and streams them to S3 in real-time.
-This enables:
+This project focuses on the **S3 export** portion of the data pipeline.
+It captures experiment evaluation events from LaunchDarkly's Python SDK using hooks and streams them to S3 in real-time.

+**What this project provides:**
-- **Real-time experiment data streaming** to S3
+- ✅ **Real-time experiment data streaming** to S3
-- **Databricks integration** via Auto Loader
-- **Flexible context parsing** for different context types
+- ✅ **Flexible context parsing** for different context types
-- **Partitioned data storage** for efficient querying
+- ✅ **Partitioned data storage** for efficient querying
+- ✅ **Complete working example** with setup automation

+**What you need to configure separately:**
+- ⚠️ **Import from S3 to your analytics platform** (see DATABRICKS_INTEGRATION.md for guidance on Databrics)

 ## Architecture

 ```
-LaunchDarkly SDK → Python Hook → Kinesis Firehose → S3 → Databricks Auto Loader
+LaunchDarkly SDK → Python Hook → Kinesis Firehose → S3
+                                                      ↓
+                                              [Your Analytics Platform]
 ```

 ## Prerequisites